emqx/emqx-docs/en_US/faq/faq.md

 Usage of Subscription by Broker can ease the management of massive clients, and save computational resources and bandwidth for devices.

 ::: tip Tip
-Currently this feature is available in the EMQX Enterprise edition.
+Currently this feature is available in the EMQX Enterprise.
 :::